 Burn wood stacked no more than 3 feet in diameter and 2 feet high in the burn container.*

-Keep your fire at least 15 feet from things that will catch fire including trees, overhanging branches, walls, decks, and patios.
+We recommend that your fire is at least 15 feet from things that will catch fire including trees, overhanging branches, walls, decks, and patios.

 Be ready to put the fire out.
 Keep a bucket of water, shovel, connected garden hose, or fire extinguisher close by.